 - Odds: 2.00

-Moreover, this is all there is to the basics of a sports bet.
+Moreover, this is all there is to the fundamentals of a sports bet.
 They are simple and straightforward.
 Of course, it has to be said that there is much more to sports betting than just these things we talked about in this section of our guide.
-However, we promised that this read would look into the very basics of sports betting, and how sports betting works; hence, this is all we have to say for now.
+However, we promised that this read would look into the very basics of sports betting; hence, this is all we have to say for now.
 You will see more in the next sections.
 Before you know it, you will be an expert, well, at least in theory.
 Continue reading to find out more.